June 9 - Olmsted Co. Gen. Soc. meeting & program at the History Center, 7pm

 This presentation demonstrated how to use print and online resources, in conjunction with maps, to locate historical place-names.
 The presentation highlighted resources related to genealogy, as well as other historical cartographic materials, available at the University of Minnesota's John R. Borchert Map Library in Minneapolis.

-August 12 - OCGS program via Zoom
+August 12 - OCGS meeting & program via Zoom

 Citing Sources in Family History Research—the Basics